Anup2907/Employees-salary-prediction/README.md

   ![oil](https://user-images.githubusercontent.com/56169217/75193458-ec650b80-571b-11ea-96c7-3b31254d2d4b.PNG)

-  From the above snapshot, it is clear that Oil & Finance industries are known for higher salaries and hence the salaries looks legitimate
+  From the above snapshot, it is clear that Oil & Finance industries are known for higher salaries and hence the salaries looks legitimate.

+  Now, let's look at the employees who have salaries below 8.5k,

   ![outlier](https://user-images.githubusercontent.com/56169217/74597555-df169580-5026-11ea-8467-5779feadb659.PNG)

+  From the above screenshot, we can say that this is a bad data and hence can be removed.

    Now let's look at dependent variable description and it's distribution